 There is no denying that high stakes testing is a large part of the education spectrum these days.
-With so many educators jobs riding on the scores of these tests, it seems natural to want to focus in on content to make sure the students are doing the best they possibly can on these examinations.
+With so many educator’s jobs riding on the scores of these tests, it seems natural to want to focus on content to make sure the students are doing the best they possibly can on these examinations.
 I often hear, “I can’t do anything fancy in the classroom because we need to prepare for the test.”
 While that mentality is understandable, it might not actually be the most effective.

 What does high stakes testing actually prove?

 When a student is being assessed on his or her ability to demonstrate understanding on a topic (especially when it comes to high stakes testing), what is it that we as educators should really be hoping for?
-Sure, we want them to pass; that is the most basic levels of goals for all stakeholders involved in this scenario.
+Sure, we want them to pass; that is the most basic level of goals for all stakeholders involved in this scenario.
 However, what do we REALLY want them to be able to do?

 Say a class goes over a topic in depth.
 The students know all the pieces to the puzzle (no matter what the subject matter or the grade level).
 The test comes.
 What do we actually want from them?

 In a different blog post, I used the scenario of riding a bike.
 A student can know everything there is to know about how to ride a bike from learning about it, but does that mean they can actually ride a bike?
 No, it doesn’t.
 We can give as much content as there is in the universe, and our students can take it all in, but do they actually understand it?
 Can they apply it?
 Or can they simply spit it back and then move on with their lives, ultimately forgetting how that concept works?